-The good news is you can still savor all of the priceless memories and celebrations this season without sacrificing your immune system or sanity with some easy tweaks.
+The good news is, with some easy tweaks, you can still savor all the priceless memories and celebrations this season without sacrificing your immune system or sanity.

 “Enjoy the parties and all the holiday food, but do it in moderation," she explains.
-"One cookie soulfully enjoyed is worth more than ten cookies inhaled without thought.
-Pleasure is fleeting but moderation brings satisfaction and balance.
-This is a sure fire way to stay healthy and enjoy the holidays."
+"One cookie soulfully enjoyed is worth more than 10 cookies inhaled without thought.
+Pleasure is fleeting, but moderation brings satisfaction and balance.
+This is a surefire way to stay healthy and enjoy the holidays."

-So you work for a rad start-up who has planned a ski weekend, a holiday happy hour, a secret gift exchange, a cookie decorating afternoon and a volunteering opportunity to give back to the homeless.
-It’s all great and sure, you’d love to join in -- but it’s okay if you don’t subscribe to every little event.
+So you work for a rad start-up that has planned a ski weekend, a holiday happy hour, a secret gift exchange, a cookie-decorating afternoon and a volunteering opportunity to give back to the homeless.
+It’s all great, and sure, you’d love to join in — but it’s OK if you don’t go to every little event.

-In fact, it’s better for your health if you don’t, according to family medicine specialist at Kaiser Permanente South Bay Medical Center, Elizabeth Dueñas.
+In fact, it’s better for your health if you don’t according to family medicine specialist at Kaiser Permanente South Bay Medical Center, Elizabeth Dueñas.
 “The holiday season is short, and we’re often tempted to pack too much into the last six weeks of the year.
-Give yourself permission to ask for help, or know that it’s okay to say ‘no’ to some invitations.
-It’s healthy to realize that you do not have to do everything or please everyone, especially if it winds up hurting you,” she explains.
+Give yourself permission to ask for help or know that it’s OK to say no to some invitations.
+It’s healthy to realize you do not have to do everything or please everyone, especially if it winds up hurting you,” she explains.

-Sure, you want that epic Instagram family selfie gathered around the tree or the menorah, or for toddler’s holiday to be magical.
-And yes, when your mother-in-law constantly nit-picks at every little choice you make or pie you bake, you can start to feel insecure, fast.
+Sure, you want that epic Instagram family selfie gathered around the tree or the menorah or for your toddler’s holiday to be magical.
+And yes, when your mother-in-law constantly nitpicks every little choice you make or pie you bake, you can start to feel insecure fast.

-Alternative health expert and author Peter Bedard says striving for perfection is a sure-fire way to add unnecessary stress to an already nerve-wracking time of year.
-Instead, he suggests adopting a ‘it is what it is’ mentality far beyond the holiday season and into your next lap around the sun.
+Alternative health expert and author Peter Bedard says striving for perfection is a surefire way to add unnecessary stress to an already nerve-wracking time of year.
+Instead, he suggests adopting an "it is what it is" mentality far beyond the holiday season and into your next lap around the sun.

 It’s estimated more than 350 million people battle or experience depression, winter being the season most feel those anxieties intensify.
-It’s easy to hole up in your home and hide away from the sadness, but Bedard says it’s even more important to accept you’re normal and that yes, you will get through this period, is step one of recovery.
-While therapy, specific lights and having candid, supportive conversation with trusted loved ones, you can overcome seasonal sadness.
+It’s easy to hole up in your home and hide away from the sadness, but Bedard says it’s even more important to accept you’re normal and that, yes, you will get through this period.
+This is Step 1 of recovery.
+With therapy, specific lights and having candid, supportive conversations with trusted loved ones, you can overcome seasonal sadness.